botmalka/FactBot/README.md

 - added a short term memory for subjects of previous sentence to help with pronoun recognition

 ## Future goals:
-- finish functionality to recognize pronouns
+- finish functionality to recognize pronouns as previous subjects
 - add a conversation history tracker (have variables set up, but need methods made)
-- improve and vary responses
+- improve and vary responses made by chatbot
 - add a database to store long-term information about certain subjects
 - use named-entity recognition and addition APIs to learn about common topics from the internet